FriederikeBock/ALICEPCGtutorial/QA/overview.md

 > The respective macros can be found in _TaskQA/EventQA.C_ and _TaskQA/EventQA_Runwise.C_ (and accordingly for the other three examples)

+Generally, all calorimeter related macros/functions should be able to handle EMCal as well as PHOS and DCal, but for last two calorimeters special care needs to be taken and every QA step still needs to be verified in detail (after sucessful validation this statement may be removed).

 ## GRID running

 All QA tasks need to have the _slow_ option active as well as _runwise processing_ must be enabled on GRID (remember to include this in your request [Requesting a LEGO Train](/AliPhysicsAndGrid/legotrains.md)).